Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 And MAYBE (not making promises here)

+22. Synergy with Googly Eyes
-22. Cards inspired by moves of fighting games (and here I include Smash), that can be get through events or other mod's access to a hidden character.
+23. Cards inspired by moves of fighting games (and here I include Smash), that can be get through events or other mod's access to a hidden character.
-23. Special shop with stuff from this mod (cards above mentioned included) and removal with a good discount.
+24. Special shop with stuff from this mod (cards above mentioned included) and removal with a good discount.
-24. Elite monsters.
+25. Elite monsters.
-25. Extra events.
+26. Extra events.

 # Requirements